ThomasCochou/English_proficiency_prediction_NLP/README.md

 ## Steps:

-  1 - Pre-process the dataset: extract the participant transcript (all <B><B/> tags).
-Inside participant transcript, you can remove all other tags and extract only English words.
+  1 - Pre-process the dataset: extract the participant transcript (all `<B><B/>` tags).
+Inside participant transcript, and remove all other tags and extract only English words.

   2 - Process the dataset: extract features with the Bag of Word (BoW) technique